lewisgoing/INFO492B-Week4Lab/README.md

  - Click the button furthest to the right on the track to arm it for recording.
  - <img width="294" alt="image" src="https://github.com/lewisgoing/INFO492B-Week4Lab/assets/121900269/07abf032-4fb6-4f1d-8cff-0afe19202530">
  - Change the track mode from `Off` or `Auto` to `In` to hear playback from the mic input.
 Change this back if you would like to hear track audio again.
+ - You are now recording audio into Ableton!

 ## Free Plugins